-As Ron puts it “most of your teams may not really be Agile at all.
+As Ron Jeffries once put it“most of your teams may not really be Agile at all.
 Until all your individual teams can really do what Agile teams do, using all those XP practices that SAFe does wisely recommend, it’s not time to start directing them with a large process.
 It’s time to get them trained and experienced in doing software right.
 After they can do it, you’ll find that most of them don’t need all that top-down process after all.
 The large process is trying to compensate for the problem rather than fix it.”

 While I think there is merit to this thinking, I do not agree the best way to achieve scale is always by getting the teams working well.
 As with most things, an approach depends upon the situation you are in.
 If the types of projects you are working on don’t require teams of more than 30-50 folks, I’d probably take Ron’s approach, because SAFe is likely too big for them.
 But many projects are too big or complex to unwind.
 In this case, looking at the big picture and getting teams to deliver in 2-week cycles may be the right approach.